 Hyperlite Mountain Gear (HMG) has just introduced two new backpacks for ice climbing and mountaineering called the Ice Pack and the Porter.
 They are made using an ultralight non-woven fabric called Cuben Fiber.

-Originally developed to make World Cup racing boat sails, Cuban Fiber’s durability and light weight make it a natural choice for ultralight backpacks and tarps.
+Originally developed to make World Cup racing boat sails, Cuben Fiber’s durability and light weight make it a natural choice for ultralight backpacks and tarps.

 “We’re getting a lot of great feedback about these packs from sponsored climbers and expedition guides,” said HMG’s founder and CEO, Mike St. Pierre.
 “They also cost much less than other lightweight ice-climbing and mountaineering packs, which are two or three times as expensive.”